Faculty of Human, Social, and Political Science, University of Cambridge: Members of the Faculty elsewhere in the University

-The Faculty teaches seven master's programmes in Politics, International Studies, Sociology, Social Anthropology, Social and Developmental Psychology, Archaeology (including Assyriology and Egyptology), and Biological Anthropology.
-The Faculty also has around 200 students studying for doctorates at any one time.
-According to the Cambridge HSPS website, graduates pursue careers in "research (both academic and policy research), the Civil Service (including the Foreign Office), journalism, management consultancy, museums, conservation and heritage management, national and international NGOs and development agencies, the Law, teaching, publishing, health management, and public relations".

 Applications

-The number of applicants per place for Politics, Psychology and Sociology has traditionally been one of the highest in Cambridge.
-On average there are six applications per offered place, though this ratio is better at some colleges such as Murray Edwards.
-Colleges with particular teaching strength in Human, Social, and Political Science include Selwyn, Gonville and Caius, Queens', King's, Sidney Sussex, Corpus Christi and Trinity.
-Numbers of applications for the new HSPS BA course remain high across all colleges.
+Colleges in Human, Social, and Political Science include Selwyn, Gonville and Caius, Queens', King's, Sidney Sussex, Corpus Christi and Trinity.
 Typical offers for the course are A*AA at A Level, or 40–42 points out of 45 with 776 or 777 at Higher Level in the International Baccalaureate.

 As of 2008–2009 the MPhil in Social and Developmental Psychology received 66 applications, with 7 starting the course in October 2008.
 The MPhil in Modern Society and Global Transformations saw 99 applicants, with 26 starting the course in October 2008.